 - Discuss factors that impact the sustainability of healthcare systems.

-- Compare and contrast local, national, and global
+- Compare and contrast local, national, and global healthcare systems.

 - Examine health determinants, measurements, and trends from a global perspective.

 - Determine common measures used in global health assessment.

 - Explain the impact of literacy and educational level on health.

 - Analyze current trends in determinants of global health.

 - Examine the nurse’s role in evaluating the impact of health determinants.

 - Analyze the relationships among culture, social justice, and disparities in the delivery of healthcare.